pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/configure-defaults.md

 ---
-title_tag: Configuring Kubernetes Cluster Defaults | Crosswalk
+title_tag: Configure Kubernetes Cluster Defaults | Crosswalk
 meta_desc: This page will walk you through how to configure Kubernetes Cluster Defaults
            on AWS, Azure, and Google Cloud.
 title: Cluster defaults